Retrograde transport of neurotrophin receptor TrkB-FL induced by excitotoxicity regulates Golgi stability and is a target for stroke neuroprotection

 Abstract

-Excitotoxicity, aberrant function of survival pathways dependent on brain-derived neurotrophic factor (BDNF) and disruption of the Golgi complex are shared pathological hallmarks of relevant chronic and acute neurological diseases, including stroke.
-However, precise interdependence among these mechanisms is not completely defined, a knowledge essential to develop neuroprotective strategies.
-For ischemic stroke, a leading cause of death, disability and dementia, promising results have been obtained by interfering excitotoxicity, major mechanism of neuronal death in the penumbra area surrounding the infarct.
-We are exploring neuroprotection by promotion of survival cascades dependent on BDNF binding to full-length tropomyosin-related kinase B (TrkB-FL) receptor, which become aberrant after excitotoxicity induction.
-We have previously developed a blood–brain barrier (BBB) permeable neuroprotective peptide (MTFL 457 ) containing a TrkB-FL sequence which efficiently prevents receptor processing induced by excitotoxicity and preserves BDNF-dependent pathways in a model of ischemia, where it efficiently decreases infarct size and improves neurological outcome after stroke.
-In this work, using cellular and animal models, we demonstrate that excitotoxicity-induced TrkB-FL downregulation is secondary to receptor endocytosis, receptor interaction with endosomal protein hepatocyte growth factor-regulated tyrosine kinase substrate (Hrs), retrograde transport to the Golgi and disruption of this organelle.
-Interestingly, peptide MTFL 457 efficiently interferes TrkB-FL/Hrs interaction and receptor trafficking, processes required for excitotoxic Golgi fragmentation and TrkB-FL cleavage, demonstrating a central role for TrkB-FL in the control of Golgi stability.
-These results also suggest the potential of peptide MTFL 457 to preserve function of this organelle and of critical neuronal survival pathways in stroke and, probably, other neurodegenerative diseases associated to excitotoxicity.
+Excitotoxicity, aberrant function of survival pathways dependent on brain-derived neurotrophic factor (BDNF), and disruption of the Golgi complex are shared pathological hallmarks in relevant neurological diseases, including stroke.
+However, the precise interdependence among these mechanisms is not completely defined, knowledge essential for developing neuroprotective strategies.
+For ischemic stroke, a leading cause of death, disability, and dementia, interfering with excitotoxicity—the major mechanism of neuronal death in the penumbra area—has shown promising results.
+We are exploring neuroprotection by promoting survival cascades dependent on the BDNF receptor, full-length tropomyosin-related kinase B (TrkB-FL), as these pathways become aberrant after excitotoxicity.
+We previously developed MTFL 457 , a blood-brain barrier (BBB) permeable neuroprotective peptide containing a TrkB-FL sequence, which efficiently prevents excitotoxicity-induced receptor processing and preserves BDNF-dependent pathways in an ischemia model, where it decreases infarct size and improves neurological outcome.
+In this work, using cellular and animal models, we demonstrate that excitotoxicity-induced TrkB-FL downregulation is secondary to receptor endocytosis, interaction with the endosomal protein hepatocyte growth factor-regulated tyrosine kinase substrate (Hrs), retrograde transport to the Golgi, and subsequent disruption of this organelle.
+Interestingly, peptide MTFL 457 interferes with the TrkB-FL/Hrs interaction and receptor trafficking—processes required for excitotoxic Golgi fragmentation and TrkB-FL cleavage—demonstrating a central role for TrkB-FL in controlling Golgi stability.
+These results suggest the potential for peptide MTFL 457 to preserve the function of this organelle and critical neuronal survival pathways in stroke and possibly other neurodegenerative diseases associated with excitotoxicity.

 Article activity feed